hawkeye1900/SBC-Sept24/week-9/W9-S1-Introducing-React/2_JSXExpressions/exercise/readme.md

 ## Challenge

-Now that you've set up your first React application using Vite, you'll notice there’s some starter code in `src/App.jsx`.
+Now that you've set up your first React application using Vite, you'll notice there’s some starter code in `src/App.jsx` that's added by the Vite build tool.
 In this exercise, we’ll focus on JSX expressions and dynamic rendering.
-While learning about state is up next, today’s task is to render a list of student names dynamically.
-Each time a button is clicked, one additional student name will appear.
+While learning about state is up in our next session, today’s task is to render a list of student names dynamically.

 When the app first loads, it should display only the first student's name.
-With each click, it will render one additional name until all student names are displayed.

 ## Key Learnings